How to Know if You Have a CavityMar 14 2014

 Your dentist can discover cavities for you and fill them before they become a bigger issue.
 Many cavities are not noticed by the patient until it is identified and treated by a dentist.
 If a cavity is large and painful you should visit the dentist immediately.
 You may notice that the toothache is especially painful after consuming hot, cold, sweet, or sour food or drink.
 Occasionally the holes or pits can be visible on the surface of the teeth in cases of extreme tooth decay.

-Biting with certain teeth may be difficult if you have a cavity and you will find that How-to-Know-if-You-Have-a-Cavityyou naturally chew on the other side of your mouth to compensate for this discomfort.
+Biting with certain teeth may be difficult if you have a cavity and you will find that you naturally chew on the other side of your mouth to compensate for this discomfort.
 Be aware of your usual chewing habits and note if you find that you make a switch.
 Sometimes it may not be obvious to you until you pay close attention.

 The bacterial toxins from food stuck in your cavities can bring about bad breath.
 The release of this collection in your teeth can lead to continuously putrid breath.
 Blood on your toothbrush is possible if you have a cavity between two teeth.
 As the tooth decays on the gum line the decay actually can grow into the underlying gum tissue.
 Be aware of any changes in your mouth and note any pain or discomfort that you’re experiencing.